Sithey/Youtube-Transcription/README.md

 # YouTube Audio Transcription with Whisper

 This project provides a Python script that downloads audio from YouTube videos and automatically transcribes the content into text using Whisper, a speech recognition model developed by OpenAI.
-The transcription process is accompanied by a progress bar for user feedback.

 ## Features

 - Download audio from any YouTube video using `yt-dlp`.
 - Transcribe the downloaded audio using Whisper's speech-to-text capabilities.
 - Automatically format the transcription with line breaks after each sentence.
-- Track the transcription progress with a progress bar.

 ## Prerequisites

 Before using this project, ensure that you have: